CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 A secured network segment should be used for the remote maintenance, this should be implemented and operated in the manner of a * Demilitarized Zone * (* DMZ). *

 In the area of ​​remote maintenance, all remote maintenance components should preferably be located in the secure network segment and not be located directly in the internal network.
-This can protect the spread from a non-intrusive network into the network with the remote maintenance system, with appropriate analysis tools and tools in between.
+This can protect the spread from a non-intrusive network to the network with the remote maintenance system, with appropriate analysis tools and tools in between.

 The remote maintenance access should not result in circumventing existing security infrastructures, thus merging trusted and untrusted networks.